-History & PurposeThe Cultural Council of Palm Beach County was founded in 1978 through the vision and leadership of Alexander Dreyfoos, an inventor, successful business owner and community activist, who believed in the value of arts and culture in enhancing and sustaining strong economic and societal growth.
+History & MissionThe Cultural Council of Palm Beach County was founded in 1978 through the vision and leadership of Alexander W. Dreyfoos, an inventor, successful business owner and community activist, who believed in the value of arts and culture enhancing and sustaining strong economic and societal growth.

 Now in its fourth decade, the Council has evolved to be a strong, multi-faceted local arts advocate with priorities that include providing grants to cultural organizations and professional artists, developing and advocating for cultural funding, enhancing arts education, providing services that build capacity and marketing the county as a destination for cultural tourism.

-The Council is a private, not-for-profit, membership-based organization.
-As Palm Beach County’s officially designated agency for cultural development, the Council leads the way in nurturing, promoting and celebrating the artistic and cultural community in one of Florida’s largest and most diverse counties.
+The Council is a private, non-profit, membership-based corporation.
+As The Palm Beaches’ officially designated agency for cultural development, the Council leads the way in nurturing, promoting and celebrating the artistic and cultural community in one of Florida’s largest and most diverse counties.
 In this leadership role, the Council administers a portion of local tourist development funds under contract with Palm Beach County government.
 It is also innovative and influential in creating additional funding for cultural programs, organizations and professional artists.

-As the Council has matured it has become a motivating force on a regional and national basis, providing support and leadership to similar agencies and programs, and taking an active role in the national dialogue and policies.
+As the Council has matured it has become a motivating force on a regional and national basis, providing support and leadership to similar agencies and programs and taking an active role in national dialogue and policies.

-Upon opening its headquarters in the Robert M. Montgomery, Jr. Building in downtown Lake Worth, opportunities have expanded to achieve the Council’s ambitious goals.
-Better positioned than ever before to fulfill its mission and its vision for the future, the Council is now in year 4 of a 5 year Strategic Plan that charts a path for its success and that of the communities and key stakeholders it serves.
+Upon opening its headquarters in the Robert M. Montgomery Jr. building in downtown Lake Worth, opportunities have expanded to achieve the Council’s ambitious goals.
+Better positioned than ever to fulfill its mission and its vision for the future, the Council continues to grow and take on new possibilities and responsibilities as it charts a path to success.

-The Cultural Council is a private nonprofit corporation that provides a diverse array of arts and culture-related programs and manages a portion of local tourist development funds (“bed tax”) under contract with Palm Beach County, a program that has existed for more than thirty years.
-Each year, the Council must raise about 60% of its program funding from private sources such as individuals, foundations, corporations, and events.
-These private funds underwrite programs such as arts education, advocacy, artist services, and general management of programs.
-County “bed tax” funds that are allocated to the arts are managed by the Council each year to promote the County as a cultural tourism destination.
-Part of these public funds are used to provide annual grants to more than 35 cultural institutions that attract and serve tourists with excellent programming.
+The Cultural Council is a private non-profit corporation that manages a portion of local tourist development funds (“bed tax”) under contract with Palm Beach County.
+Each year, the Council must raise about 60 percent of its program funding from private sources such as individuals, foundations, corporations and events.
+These private funds underwrite programs such as arts education, advocacy, artist services and general management of programs.
+County “bed tax” funds that are allocated to the arts are managed by the Council each year to promote the county as a cultural tourism destination.
+Part of these public funds are used to provide annual grants to dozens of cultural institutions that attract and serve tourists with excellent programming.
 The rest of these public funds are used for general promotional activities such as advertising and public relations.

-As part of the Palm Beach County Tourist Development Council (TDC), the Cultural Council also works with TDC sister agencies, including Discover the Palm Beaches, the Convention and Visitor’s Bureau, Sports Commission and the Film and Television Commission, to promote Palm Beach County as a vibrant tourism destination.
+As part of the Palm Beach County Tourist Development Council (TDC), the Cultural Council also works with TDC sister agencies, including Discover the Palm Beaches, Palm Beach County Convention Center, Sports Commission and Film and Television Commission to promote The Palm Beaches as a vibrant tourism destination.

 Source for National Information

 The Council is the local arts agency for this region.
-We continually gather information from national sources, especially Americans for the Arts, a national arts organization offering advocacy, technical assistance and collegial sharing.
-The Council stays current on studies produced by a variety of national resources.
+We continually gather information from national sources, especially Americans for the Arts, a national arts organization offering advocacy and technical assistance.
+The Council disseminates relevant arts-related studies produced by a variety of national resources.

 The Council’s advocacy efforts cover public policy and funding issues locally, statewide and nationally.